ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 JSONPath queries are often not static, but formed from variables that provide index values, member names, or values to compare with in a filter expression.
-These variables need to be translated into the form they take in a JSONPath query, e.g., by escaping string delimiters, or by only allowing specific constructs such as `.name` to be formed when the given values allow that.
+These variables need to be validated (e.g., only allowing specific constructs such as .name to be formed when the given values allow that) and translated (e.g., by escaping string delimiters).
-Failure to perform these translations correctly can lead to unexpected failures, which can lead to Availability, Confidentiality, and Integrity breaches, in particular if an adversary has control over the values (e.g., by entering them into a Web form).
+Not performing these validations and translations correctly can lead to unexpected failures, which can lead to Availability, Confidentiality, and Integrity breaches, in particular if an adversary has control over the values (e.g., by entering them into a Web form).